SpeedyCraftah/ukg-workforce-root-detection-list/README.md

 (by the way android root users can still use your web dashboard which does the same thing as your app 😱😱)
 ```

-## Ways that the Kronos (or UKG workforce) app checks for root or modifications to device:
+## Ways that the Kronos (or UKG workforce) app checks for root or modifications to device
 - Checks if your phone is in `release` mode and if USB debugging is active (AKA `adb`).
 	- Might be checking for release mode via `getprop ro.build.type`!=user or `getprop ro.debuggable`!=0?
 - Checks if you are emulating or spoofing anything.